SantiagoTorres/bg_daemon/README.md

 #### min_width, min_height

-You can set a minimum size constraint so the images have a proper resoltuion.
+You can set a minimum size constraint so the images have a proper resolution.

 #### blacklist\_words